 Our management, with the participation of our Chief Executive Officer and Chief Financial Officer, evaluated the effectiveness of our disclosure controls and procedures as of June 30, 2022.
-Based upon the evaluation, our Chief Executive Officer and Chief Financial Officer concluded that, as of such date, our disclosure controls and procedures were not effective at a reasonable assurance level, due to the material weaknesses previously identified and disclosed in our 2021 Annual Report and listed below.
+Based upon the evaluation, our Chief Executive Officer and Chief Financial Officer concluded that, as of such date, our disclosure controls and procedures were not effective at a reasonable assurance level, due to the material weaknesses identified during the three months ended June 30, 2022, in addition to those previously identified and disclosed in our 2021 Annual Report.
 A material weakness is a deficiency, or combination of deficiencies, in internal control over financial reporting such that there is a reasonable possibility that a material misstatement of the Company's annual or interim financial statements will not be prevented or detected on a timely basis.

-Management determined that the previously disclosed material weaknesses in its internal control over financial reporting continue to exist at June 30, 2022.
-Specifically:
+Management determined that the following material weaknesses in its internal control over financial reporting continue to exist at June 30, 2022.
+Specifically,: